 Our volunteers in the Victorian kitchen will be cooking up lots of festive goodies based on what was available immediately after the end of the Great War.
 Pop in to warm up by the fire if it's chilly outside.

-Please note that we don't have enough volunteers to cook every day though.
-If your New Year resolution is to try something new, how about joining the team?
+Please note that we don't always have enough volunteers to cook every day though.
+If your New Year resolution is to try something new, how about joining the friendly team?

 The Orangery tea-room will be preparing hundreds of mince pies and plenty of hot soup – just what you need after a walk round the parkland this winter.